Deploy Applications

 Image fails to start with "exec format error"

-Fix: rebuild with docker buildx build --platform linux/arm64.
+Rebuild with docker buildx build --platform linux/arm64.
 Verify the resulting manifest with docker manifest inspect <image>; the architecture field must read arm64.

 "unauthorized: authentication required" on push

-Cause: the local Docker session is not authenticated against cr.sixfab.io, or the password has been reset since you last logged in.
+The local Docker session is not authenticated against cr.sixfab.io, or the password has been reset since you last logged in.

-Port already in use / cannot deploy on port 30800
+Port already in use; cannot deploy on port 30800

-Fix: pick a different port within 30000-32767 (e.g. 30900), or stop/edit the conflicting container first.
+Pick a different port within 30000–32767 (e.g. 30900), or stop / edit the conflicting container first.

 Pull stuck or extremely slow over cellular

-Cause: large images over cellular links (especially uncompressed AI model weights) can take many minutes per layer.
+Large images over cellular links (especially uncompressed AI model weights) can take many minutes per layer.
 The pull is not stuck; the Sixfab agent is throttled to avoid saturating the link.

 Quota exceeded on push (10 GB / 100 tags)

-Fix: delete unused tags or whole repositories from the Registry page.
+Delete unused tags or whole repositories from the Registry page.
 Images currently in use by a deployed device are protected and cannot be deleted; stop the deployment first.
 Contact Sixfab engineering to request a quota increase.

 Container starts then exits immediately

-Cause: the application crashed during startup or the entrypoint completed without keeping the process alive.
+The application crashed during startup or the entrypoint completed without keeping the process alive.

-Fix: open Logs on the container to see the exit reason.
+Open Logs on the container to see the exit reason.
 Common cases: missing environment variable, invalid config file path, port already bound inside the container, missing volume source on the device.
 Fix and use Edit Deployment to relaunch.